Alan Heatherington: Early professional career

 Heatherington made his debut at Carnegie Hall with the Delft Trio in 1981.
 He conducted the Chicago String Ensemble from 1977 until 1995.

 Heatherington has taught extensively at colleges and universities.
 He taught Biblical studies, theology and music at Moody Bible Institute from 1969 to 1979.
 From 1981 to 1986, he was director of orchestral conducting and string instruction at the State University of New York at Buffalo.
+From 1982 to 1987 he was concertmaster and Assistant Conductor of the Missouri Symphony Society.
 In 1988, he became associate professor of music at North Park University, remaining there until 1993.
 He has been a visiting professor at Northwestern University and DePaul University.

 From 1995 to 2003, he was Director of Music Ministries at the First Presbyterian Church in Lake Forest, Illinois.
 He was conductor of the professional choir at Anshe Emet Synagogue in Chicago from 1992 to 2000.
 He was the Artistic Director and co-conductor with Weston Noble and Alice Parker of the Innsbruck International Choral Festival from 2000 to 2004.
 He was Music Director of the Ars Viva Symphony Orchestra from 1995 to 2014 and the Lake Forest Symphony from 2000 to 2013, and is Music Director Emeritus of both orchestras.
 For 31 years he served as Music Director of the Chicago Master Singers (1989-2020), leading the internationally acclaimed chorus in hundreds of Chicago area performances and on 13 European concert tours in England, France, Switzerland, Italy, Austria, Germany, Czech Republic, Poland, Russia, Estonia, Latvia, Lithuania, Croatia, Slovenia, Hungary and the Netherlands.

-He has been engaged as guest conductor of the Chicago Symphony Orchestra (“members of” concerts); Chicago Civic Orchestra, Chicago Chamber Orchestra, Hollywood Studio Orchestra, Northwest Indiana Symphony Chamber Orchestra, Buffalo Philharmonic, the New Philharmonic, Missouri Symphony Society, Traverse Symphony, Light Opera Works, Skokie Valley Symphony, Northbrook Symphony, Mozart Orchester Salzburg, National Gallery Orchestra in Washington DC, West Bohemia Symphony Orchestra, Czech National Symphony Orchestra, North Czech Philharmonic, Ural Philharmonic Orchestra, Krakow Opera, and the youth orchestras of Buffalo, Omaha, McHenry County and the Illinois Music Educators Association.
+He has been engaged as guest conductor of the Chicago Symphony Orchestra (“members of” concerts); Chicago Civic Orchestra, Chicago Chamber Orchestra, Hollywood Studio Orchestra, Northwest Indiana Symphony Chamber Orchestra, Buffalo Philharmonic, the New Philharmonic, Traverse Symphony, Light Opera Works, Skokie Valley Symphony, Northbrook Symphony, Mozart Orchester Salzburg, National Gallery Orchestra in Washington DC, West Bohemia Symphony Orchestra, Czech National Symphony Orchestra, North Czech Philharmonic, Ural Philharmonic Orchestra, Krakow Opera, and the youth orchestras of Buffalo, Omaha, McHenry County and the Illinois Music Educators Association.

 Heatherington has conducted in most of the major cultural capitals of Europe, including London, Paris, Amsterdam, Rome, Florence, Milan, Venice, Vienna, Salzburg, Prague, Budapest, St. Petersburg, Yekaterinburg, Tallinn, Riga, Berlin, Munich, Warsaw, Krakow, Ljubljana and Zagreb.

 Current positions

 In 2013, Heatherington resumed his seminary studies, earning a Diploma in Anglican Studies from Nashotah House Theological Seminary in Nashotah, Wisconsin in 2014.
-He was ordained Priest in the Anglican Church in North America in February, 2017, and is now vicar of Grace Anglican Fellowship in Lake Forest, Illinois.
+He was ordained Priest in the Anglican Church in North America in February, 2017, and is now vicar of Grace Anglican Fellowship (Diocese of Christ Our Hope) in Lake Forest, Illinois.